deveshasha/Camcoder/README.md

 # Camcoder
-An android application that lets you take an image of handwritten code and execute it.
+An Android application that lets you take an image of handwritten code and execute it.</br>
+(Backend for the application : https://github.com/deveshasha/Camcoder_server)

 ## Execution stages
 The application follows client-server architecture.